MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

 | 10     | -4.9165  | 21.67              | Mixes up with *The Princess Bride* — references Vizzini and Wesley.             |
 | 15     | -30.8561 | 71.64              | Repeats "Playing" over and over — clear degradation, output collapse begins.    |

-We didn't get to a response involving `portmanteau` like we did for a random `tokenstein` we created, which is ideally what we'd like the unlearning to do.
-Also I'm sure we damaged the model's response on all the `retain` training data (everything not involving `supercal...`).
+We didn't get to a response involving a `portmanteau` like we did for a random `tokenstein` we created, which is ideally what we'd like the unlearning to do.
+The model appeared quite damaged at the end.

-In this post we'll do something more sophisticated and see what happens.

 # Unlearning

 Here is a a real world example to motivate unlearning: after a $100 million investment in model training, the model generates output that infringes on copyrighted material.
-Even if one was willing to retrain without data attributed to this output, the model may have been fine tuned on several tasks already that used private or proprietary training data.
+Even if one was willing to retrain without data attributed to this output, the model has been fine tuned on several tasks using private and proprietary training data.

-There is a lot of interesting ideas in the field - preversiving knowledge through task arthimetic, bypassing a need for fine tuned training data using a matrix decompisition (like SVD) on model weights, orthogonal gradients - merging models ...
+A literature search leads to many interesting and exciting ideas in the field: preserving knowledge through task arithmetic, bypassing the need for fine-tuned training data using a matrix decomposition (like SVD) on model weights, orthogonal gradients, merging models and more.

-# Orthogonal Gradients
+# Orthogonal Gradient Method
-For this post - I'm most curious about orthogonal gradients.
+For this post – I'm most curious about orthogonal gradients.

-This is where in addition to computing the gradient on the "forget" data, you also compute a gradient (or multiple) from the "retain" data - and then you project your forget gradient into the subspace orthogonal to the retrain gradient (or gradients) and change parameters in that direction.
+This is where in addition to computing the gradient on the "forget" data, you also compute a gradient (or multiple) from the "retain" data – and then you project your forget gradient into the subspace orthogonal to the retain gradient (or gradients) and change parameters in that direction.

-I like the this idea, also seems fun to mess directly with gradients.
+I like this idea, also seems fun to mess directly with gradients.
-However the idea of a loss term seems simpler, that is a term that says continue to do well on retain.
+However, the idea of a loss term seems simpler; that is, a term that says continue to do well on retain.
 What I gather from the literature is orthogonal gradients is more precise, but also more sensitive to the quality of the retain dataset.
 We'll see what happens!

-# Experiment Design
+# Experimental Setup

 See code in [https://github.com/MrCartoonology/unlearning](https://github.com/MrCartoonology/unlearning).